Lynn Meskell: Education

-Meskell received her B.A. from the University of Sydney in 1994 (First Class) and University Medal.
-She was awarded the King's College scholarship from the University of Cambridge for her Ph.D. in Archaeology (1994-1997).
-In her doctoral dissertation, Meskell analyzed data from the settlement and cemeteries of Deir el-Medina, a New Kingdom worker’s village across the Nile from Luxor.
+Meskell received her BA from the University of Sydney in 1994 (First Class) and University Medal.
+She was awarded the King's College scholarship from the University of Cambridge for her PhD in archaeology (1994–1997).
+In her doctoral dissertation, Meskell analyzed data from the settlement and cemeteries of Deir el-Medina, a New Kingdom worker's village across the Nile River from Luxor.

-Early career
+Career

-From 1997-1999 she held the Salvesen Junior Research Fellowship at New College, University of Oxford before accepting a position in the Anthropology Department at Columbia University in New York City where she became Professor in 2005.
+From 1997 to 1999, she held the Salvesen Junior Research Fellowship at New College, University of Oxford before accepting a position in the Anthropology Department at Columbia University in New York City where she taught till 2005 as Associate Professor, and then Professor.
+In 2005, she moved to Stanford University, where she taught in the Department of Anthropology from 2005 to 2020.
+From 2019 to 2020, she was the Shirley and Leonard Ely Professor of Humanities and Sciences in the Department of Anthropology at Stanford University.
+She was the Director of the Stanford Archaeology Center from 2010 to 2016.